-- Participation of an inventory compiler who is also responsible for coordinating QA/QC and verification activities and definition of roles/responsibilities within the inventory;

-- A QA/QC plan;

-- General QC procedures that apply to all inventory categories;

-- Category-specific QC procedures;

-- QA and review procedures;

-- QA/QC system interaction with uncertainty analyses;
+- Participation of an inventory compiler who is also responsible for coordinating QA/QC and verification activities and definition of roles/responsibilities within the inventory; - A QA/QC plan; - General QC procedures that apply to all inventory categories; - Category-specific QC procedures; - QA and review procedures; - QA/QC system interaction with uncertainty analyses;

-- Verification activities;

-Reporting, documentation, and archiving procedures.
+- Verification activities; - Reporting, documentation, and archiving procedures.

 Please note that Liechtenstein's QA/QC system accounts for the specific circumstances of the Principality of Liechtenstein: Due to the small size of the State, not every process, data flow and arrangement needs to be established by a formal agreement due to short "distances" within the administration and due to a high degree of acquaintance between the people involved.
-Therefore, the National System manages with little number of written documents.

-The QA/QC activities are coordinated by Mr. Stefan Hassler, the Director of the Office of Environment (e-mail: stefan.hassler@llv.li, phone: +423 236 61 97).
+The QA/QC activities are coordinated by Mrs. Regula Imhof, the Director of the Office of Environment (e-mail: mailto:regula.imhof@llv.li, phone: +423 236 61 97).
 The QA/QC activities are organised within the Inventory Group, see National Inventory System depicted in Figure 1-6.